ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xI.md

 ### Types of errors in Python
 #### NameError
-An error that usually occurs when you use a variable name that doesn't yet exist.
+An error usually occurs when you use a variable name that doesn't yet exist.
 When you encounter these, *check first for misspellings*; you very likely might have misspelled a variable name, causing the computer to see it as a completely different variable!
 If that doesn't work, try to *find where you first defined the variable*.

 #### TypeError
-An error that occurs when we try to perform an operation on an object that doesn't make sense with the operation, like calculating the length of a number or to print an omelette.
+An error occurs when we try to perform an operation on an object that doesn't make sense with the operation, like calculating the length of a number or printing an omelet.
 > The function cannot deal with the object.

 #### AttributeError